syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Localization.md

 # Localization

-Localization is the process of translating the application resources into different language for the specific cultures.
-SfDataGrid uses the following static texts which can be localized in the application level.
+Localization is the process of translating application resources into different languages for specific cultures.
+SfDataGrid uses the following static texts that can be localized in the application level:

 * LOAD MORE ITEMS
 * Drop below
 * Drop above
 * Cancel drop

-To localize the SfDataGrid please follow the below steps that has to be done in the application level.
+To localize the SfDataGrid, follow the steps in application level:

-* Adding a .resx file
+1. Add a .resx file.
-* Convert platform specific language format to .NET format
+2. Convert the platform specific language format to .NET format.
-* Applying the converted format
+3. Apply the converted format.

-## Adding a .resx file
+## Add a .resx file

-In the portable project of your application, add a `.resx` file inside the resources folder with **Build Action -> EmbeddedResource** Please follow the below conventions in naming the file.
+In the portable project of your application, add a `.resx` file inside the resources folder with **Build Action -> EmbeddedResource**.
+The file name should be `Syncfusion control's Namespace + language code` format.

-File name should be of the format "Syncfusion control's Namespace" + "language code" For example if you want to set culture as French, the file should be named as **Syncfusion.SfDataGrid.XForms.fr-FR.resx**.
+For example, to set the culture as French, the file should be named as **Syncfusion.SfDataGrid.XForms.fr-FR.resx**.

-In the .resx file, based on the language you have to set the appropriate texts equivalent to the static texts.
+Based on the language, set the appropriate equivalent text to the static texts in the .resx file.

-N> You will have to create and add separate .resx files for individual languages.
+N> You should create and add separate .resx files for the individual languages.

 ![](SfDataGrid_images/DataGridResx.png)

-## Convert platform specific language format to .NET format
+## Convert the platform specific language format to .NET format

-To get the localized text from the added `.resx` file, declare an interface named ILocalize in your PCL project and implement the interface in each of the platform renderers.
-This will query the language which is set in the device using platform specific code and then convert this platform specific format to a .NET format.
+To get the localized text from the added `.resx` file, declare an interface named ILocalize in your PCL project and implement the interface in each platform renderer.
+This will query the language set in the device using platform specific code and convert this platform specific format to .NET format.

-Please refer the below code snippet to declare the interface in the PCL project.
+Refer to the following code snippet to declare the interface in PCL project.

 {% tabs %}
 {% highlight c# %}